-There are two types of email you can use for your email marketing campaigns: Plain text email offers regular text with no images or fancy designs and is compatible with virtually all email apps and services.
+There are two types of email you can use for your email marketing campaigns: HTML and plain text.
+Plain text email offers regular text with no images or fancy designs and is compatible with virtually all email apps and services.
 Email design using HTML, on the other hand, lets you incorporate all manner of images, fonts, and layouts, just like a web page.
 It isn’t as universally compatible as a plain text email, but it typically delivers superior results.

 HTML email design lets you create great looking emails with a lot of visual appeal.
 Instead of using plain text, you can use HTML email design to display a variety of colors, images, backgrounds, and fonts.